parnic/node-screenlogic/README.md

 return Promise.resolve(localUnit);
 ```

-For backwards compatibility, every event from the original API is still available.
-You could, for example, hook the `serverFound` event with
+If you prefer to use an event-based approach, you can hook the `serverFound` event with:

 ```javascript
 .on('serverFound', function(server) { })